dobin/RedEdr/README.md

 ## Usage

-RedEdr will trace all processes containing argument 1 in its process image name (exe path).
+RedEdr will trace all processes containing the `--trace` argument in the respective process image name (exe path).
 And its children, recursively.

 There are two main modes:
 * With kernel module (kernel callbacks, KAPC DLL injection)